FrancisDunne/Incident_Report_Analysis/README.md

 ## Objective

-The Incident Report Analysis project aimed to conduct a comprehensive examination of a recent security incident faced by the company.
-The primary goal was to deepen the understanding of incident management processes and enhance the organization's cybersecurity incident response capabilities.
+The Incident Report Analysis project gives a comprehensive examination of a recent security incident faced by the company.
+The goal was to deepen the understanding of incident management processes and enhance the organization's cybersecurity incident response capabilities.

 ### Skills Learned

 Throughout the Incident Report Analysis project, the following skills were developed:

-- Advanced comprehension of incident management principles.
+- Comprehension of incident management principles.
 - Proficiency in implementing effective cybersecurity incident response strategies.
 - Ability to analyze security incidents and identify their impact on organizational assets.
-- Enhanced capability to mitigate security threats and prevent future occurrences.
+- Capability to mitigate security threats and prevent future occurrences.
 - Development of a structured approach to incident response and recovery.

 ### Tools Used